-The best part of smoke
+CleanSmoke: The best part of smoke

-CleanSmoke is the sustainable alternative to conventional smoking in every respect.
-The smoke is cleaned before it comes in contact with the food and is therefore free from harmful additives such as ash, tar and polycyclic aromatic hydrocarbons (PAHs).
+Before the smoke comes in contact with the food, it is cleaned.
+Therefore it is free from harmful additives such as ash, tar and polycyclic aromatic hydrocarbons (PAHs).

-In this innovative smoking process, all parameters such as time, temperature, humidity and circulating air speed meet the conditions of conventional smoking processes.
+All parameters such as time, temperature, humidity and circulating air speed meet the conditions of conventional smoking processes.

 Hence CleanSmoke fully preserves such important characteristics as taste, colour or preservation.